ngardiner/ngardiner.github.io/README.md

 **Welcome!** This page contains links to my projects, some information on my [background](history.html) and interests.

+## Infrastructure

+The following
+   * Non-ephemeral services (Databases, Routing etc) are hosted on Proxmox, via LXC containers.

 ## Projects

    * [DAB Templates](https://github.com/ngardiner/dab_templates) for simple, customized deployment of Linux Container Templates (LXC) on Proxmox VE.